CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-03.md

 Once you have identified the appropriate AMI, launch an instance of it via:

   1. Select the AMI > Launch
-  2. Select Memory optimized "r5a.large" or "r5.large" with 2 vCPUs and 16 GiB RAM
+  2. Select Memory optimized 'r5a.large' or 'r5.large' with 2 vCPUs and 16 GiB RAM
-  3. Click "Configure Instance Details" in the bottom right
+  3. Click 'Configure Instance Details' in the bottom right
   4. Keep all default values
   5. Scroll to the bottom and Expand Advanced